DOJ seeks internal probe on seizure of Democrats' data | Law-Order

 - United States

-The Justice Department has asked for an internal investigation after revelations that former President Donald Trump's administration seized phone data from House Democrats in 2018 as part of an aggressive leaks investigation.
-The deputy attorney general, Lisa Monaco, asked the Justice Department's inspector general to open an investigation on Friday, a senior Justice Department official told The Associated Press.
+The Justice Department asked for an internal investigation Friday after revelations that former President Donald Trump's administration seized phone data from at least two House Democrats in 2018 as part of an aggressive leaks probe.
+Democrats called the disclosures “harrowing.''
+Deputy Attorney General Lisa Monaco made the request of the Justice Department's inspector general, a senior Justice Department official told The Associated Press.
 The official could not discuss the matter publicly and spoke to AP on condition of anonymity.

-The request came after Senate Democratic leaders demanded that Trump-era Attorneys General Bill Barr and Jeff Sessions testify about the seizures.
+While the Justice Department routinely investigates leaked information, such an investigation into members of Congress is extraordinarily rare.
+The disclosures reveal one branch of the government using its powers of investigation and prosecution to spy on another.

+House Intelligence Committee Chairman Adam Schiff, D-Calif., and California Rep. Eric Swalwell were notified last month that Trump's Justice Department had seized their metadata from Apple three years ago as part of the leaks probe related to the Russia investigation and other national security matters.
+That's according to three people familiar with the seizures.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)